-Zero Hour: Climate Urgency Denial
+Zero Hour: Climate urgency denial

-Zero Hour is a climate campaigning group that is promoting the the Climate and Nature (CAN) Bill (https://www.zerohour.uk).
+Zero Hour is a climate campaigning group that is promoting the Climate and Nature (CAN) Bill (https://www.zerohour.uk).
 There are many good points in the Zero Hour initiative, particularly the emphasis on adhering to the UK's per capita share of the global carbon budget for 1.5°C, and highlighting the defects in the UK Government's Net Zero 2050 strategy.

 However the Zero Hour initiative has several serious flaws: